indykite/indykite-sdk-web/README.md

 Visit the IndyKite One Developer Community site for official [IndyKite documentation](https://indykite.one/blog?category=5e3e9297-3451-4b52-91ee-8027dcd1789c) and to find out how to use the entire platform for your project.

+## Prerequisites

+You need to have the following before using the Web SDK:

+- An AppSpace, App, AppAgent, and AppAgent credentials
+- A deployed authentication flow

 ## Installation

 ##### From [npm](https://www.npmjs.com/package/@indykiteone/indykite-sdk-web):